jimasp/behave-vsc/README.md

 ## Features

 - Debug or Run behave tests from the test workbench, or from inside a feature file.
-- Go to step definition from a feature file.
+- Go to step definition from feature file.
 (Not shown in the below gif.
 Right-click inside a feature file on a line containing a step and click "Go to step").
+You can also map a keybinding for this command if you wish e.g. F12.
 - Run customisation via [Extension settings](#extension-settings).